Doctor Zhivago (novel)

 Doctor Zhivago (/ʒɪˈvɑːɡoʊ/ zhiv-AH-goh; До́ктор Жива́го /ru/) is a novel by Russian poet, author and composer Boris Pasternak, first published in 1957 in Italy.
 The novel is named after its protagonist, Yuri Zhivago, a physician and poet, and takes place between the Russian Revolution of 1905 and World War II.

 Owing to the author's critical stance on the October Revolution, Doctor Zhivago was refused publication in the USSR.
 At the instigation of Giangiacomo Feltrinelli, the manuscript was smuggled to Milan and published in 1957.
-Pasternak was awarded the Nobel Prize for Literature the following year, an event that embarrassed and enraged the Communist Party of the Soviet Union.
+Pasternak was awarded the Nobel Prize in Literature the following year, an event that embarrassed and enraged the Communist Party of the Soviet Union.

 The novel was made into a film by David Lean in 1965, and since then has twice been adapted for television, most recently as a miniseries for Russian TV in 2006.
 The novel Doctor Zhivago has been part of the Russian school curriculum since 2003, where it is read in 11th grade.